Scottish Grand National Form Guide

 - 12 winners since 2000 have carried less than 11st to victory

-- Ten out of the last twelve winners had ran well in their previous race.
+- Ten out of the last 13 winners had ran well in their previous race.

-- Ten out of the last eleven winners had previously won over 3m
+- Ten out of the last 11 winners had previously won over 3m

-- Only one favourite has won in the last twelve years.
+- Only two favourites have won in the last twelve years.